Read this travel guide featuring 9 things you need to know before visiting Lovcen National Park in Montenegro.

 Did I mention this country was small?
 Okay, you get it.
 But, from the top of Mount Lovcen, you’ll truly see almost the entire country!

-Views from the summit stretch from Kotor Bay in the northwest, all the way to the Albanian Alps in the East.
-On a clear day, the Durmitor mountains dominate the northern horizon, and you’ll have expansive views across the azul waters of the Adriatic to the south.
+This meant our views stretched out from the summit to Kotor Bay in the northwest and all the way to the Albanian Alps in the East.
+We were also able to see the Durmitor mountains dominate the northern horizon.
+If you have the same conditions as us, I’m you’ll have expansive views across the azul waters of the Adriatic to the south as well.

 3. Mount Lovcen is Also Called the Black Mountain